Chong S. Park

 - Represented a multinational electronics company in the assertion of affirmative fraud and unfair competition claims in litigation brought in the U.S. District Court for the Eastern District of Texas.*

-The above representations were completed prior to joining Ropes & Gray.
+Representations denoted with an asterisk were completed prior to joining Ropes & Gray.

 - Quoted, “Department of Education Revokes Previous Approvals for Public Service Loan Forgiveness,” For The Record (September 2017)